 Michael: Tucson MCAT course instructor

-...at the University of Arizona.
-I have worked with instructors, graded exams, assignments, and lab reports.
-I bring an understanding of what professors want to emphasize and test, and what exam graders look for.
+...and test, and what exam graders look for.
 I have been a teaching assistant at the University of Arizona for 5 years.
 The courses I taught include Introductory Biology (Bio 181), General Chemistry (151 and 152), Metabolic Biochemistry 462b, Nucleic Acid Biochemistry for Majors (Bioc 466) among other molecular biology and biochemistry courses.
 In my free time, I run, play sand volleyball, read, and catch up with the news.
 It doesn't matter if you're not...

 Education & Certification